‘There’s a lemur!’ 5-year-old helps crack SF Zoo theft case

 Authorities had offered a $2,100 reward for locating Maki, which the zoo will be giving to the church.

-“I understand there is a young boy there who witnessed this and also called in the tip, and we are giving his family a free membership to the zoo,” said Tanya Peterson, director of the zoo, who thanked the boy and everyone who helped.
+“I understand there is a young boy there who witnessed this and also called in the tip, and we are giving his family a free membership to the zoo,” said Peterson, who thanked the boy and everyone who helped.
 “They literally saved a life.”